 Common Types of Train Accidents

 Trains are massive and heavy machines, especially when the cars are fully loaded.
-According to current train & railroad accident statistics, even at low speeds, a crash involving a train and a car, cyclist or pedestrian can result in horrific or even fatal injuries.
-It’s also not uncommon for people involved in accidents with trains to lose limbs or suffer major head trauma.
+According to current train & railroad accident statistics, even at low speeds, a car crash involving a car and a train, cyclist or pedestrian can result in horrific or even fatal injuries.
+It’s also not uncommon for people involved in accidents with trains to lose limbs or suffer major head and brain trauma.
 Injuries can take weeks or months to heal — or cause permanent damage, including paralysis or impaired brain function.
 The costs associated with these kinds of injuries can be astronomical for the average family.

 The U.S. Department of Transportation reports that most accidents in which someone is hurt or killed happen at railroad crossings.
 That could mean a signal was faulty or there were inadequate safety controls, or the train conductor was distracted, negligent or just inexperienced.
 It’s also possible that the driver of a car got impatient and tried to go around the crossing gate, thinking he or she could beat the train.